Importing from Japan to Australia For Small Businesses

 However, these are purely the costs to ship goods from Japan to Australia.
 Once you get them here you’ll need to pay for getting your goods to a warehouse, storage, insurance, duties, and other fees.

-Understanding government regulations on goods imported from Japan into Australia
+Understanding government regulations on imported goods from Japan

 Be aware of import regulations to heed.
 To learn more, read this comprehensive guide.